Korean War: The drive south and Pusan (July–September 1950)

 By August, the KPA steadily pushed back the ROK and the Eighth United States Army southwards.
 The impact of the Truman administration's defense budget cutbacks was keenly felt, as US troops fought costly rearguard actions.
 Facing a veteran and well-led KPA force, and lacking sufficient anti-tank weapons, artillery or armor, the Americans retreated and the KPA advanced down the Peninsula.
 By September, UN forces were hemmed into a corner of southeast Korea, near Pusan.
-This 140 mi perimeter enclosed about 10% of Korea, in a line defined by the Nakdong River.
+This 230 kilometre (140 mile) perimeter enclosed about 10% of Korea, in a line defined by the Nakdong River.

 The KPA purged South Korea's intelligentsia by killing civil servants and intellectuals.
-On 20 August, MacArthur warned Kim Il Sung he would be held responsible for KPA atrocities.
+On 20 August, MacArthur warned Kim Il-sung he would be held responsible for KPA atrocities.

 Kim's early successes led him to predict the war would finish by the end of August.
 Chinese leaders were more pessimistic.
 To counter a possible US deployment, Zhou secured a Soviet commitment to have the Soviet Union support Chinese forces with air cover, and he deployed 260,000 soldiers along the Korean border, under the command of Gao Gang.
 Zhou authorized a topographical survey of Korea and directed Lei Yingfu, Zhou's military adviser in Korea, to analyze the military situation.
 Lei concluded MacArthur would likely attempt a landing at Incheon.
 After conferring with Mao that this would be MacArthur's most likely strategy, Zhou briefed Soviet and North Korean advisers of Lei's findings, and issued orders to PLA commanders to prepare for US naval activity in the Korea Strait.

 In the resulting Battle of Pusan Perimeter, UN forces withstood KPA attacks meant to capture the city at the Naktong Bulge, P'ohang-dong, and Taegu.
-The United States Air Force (USAF) interrupted KPA logistics with 40 daily ground support sorties, which destroyed 32 bridges, halting daytime road and rail traffic.
+The US Air Force interrupted KPA logistics with 40 daily ground support sorties, which destroyed 32 bridges, halting daytime road and rail traffic.
 KPA forces were forced to hide in tunnels by day and move only at night.
-To deny military equipment and supplies to the KPA, the USAF destroyed logistics depots, refineries, and harbors, while U.S. Navy aircraft attacked transport hubs.
+To deny military equipment and supplies to the KPA, the USAF destroyed logistics depots, refineries, and harbors, while US Navy aircraft attacked transport hubs.
 Consequently, the overextended KPA could not be supplied throughout the south.
-On 27 August, aircraft from the 67th Fighter Squadron mistakenly attacked facilities in Chinese territory, and the Soviet Union called the Security Council's attention to China's complaint about the incident.
+On 27 August, aircraft from the 67th Fighter Squadron mistakenly attacked facilities in Chinese territory, and the Soviet Union called the UN Security Council's attention to China's complaint about the incident.
 The US proposed that a commission composed of India and Sweden determine what the US should pay in compensation, but this was vetoed by the Soviet Union.

 Meanwhile, US garrisons in Japan continually dispatched soldiers and military supplies to reinforce defenders in the Pusan Perimeter.
 MacArthur went so far as to call for Japan's rearmament.
 Tank battalions deployed to Korea, from the port of San Francisco to the port of Pusan, the largest Korean port.
 By late August, the Pusan Perimeter had 500 medium tanks battle-ready.
 In early September 1950, UN forces outnumbered the KPA 180,000 to 100,000 soldiers.